rhonamackay/nb-tt/README.md

     ff00ff magenta
     00ffff cyan
     ffffff white

+All text and background colour contrast ratios meet accessibility standards.

 ### Responsive design
 The project has a responsive design which performs well on a variety of devices.
 End to end testing covers desktop and mobile devices.